lespoupeesrusses/promethee/README.md

 @import 'promethee-edit'
 ```

-> These require/import statements are quite flexible: if you already use a gem/package which includes bootstrap, jquery, summernote... you're likely to be able to use it.
+> These require/import statements are quite flexible: if you already use gems or packages which include bootstrap, jquery, summernote... you're likely to be able to use them in place of those included in Prométhée.

 #### The editor has components